Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 Now as we have ordered our sensor data, remember we are still looking at raw non-transformed data.
 Types are used to computate data and add relations between different data to gain insights!

-As types are quite complex and offer a lot of different methods for calculations, I would like to encourage you to take a look on the offical docs [Time Series Insights Types](https://docs.microsoft.com/en-us/rest/api/time-series-insights/dataaccessgen2/time-series-types/execute-batch#definitions).
+As types are quite complex and offer a lot of different methods for calculations, I would like to encourage you to take a look on the official docs [Time Series Insights Types](https://docs.microsoft.com/en-us/rest/api/time-series-insights/dataaccessgen2/time-series-types/execute-batch#definitions).

 In my case i would like to categorize the temperature in three zones based on its value!